 In our Other Histories project, three composers with vastly different backgrounds and creative outlooks present their creative reflections on the history of histories, on the contemporary tendency to challenge accepted wisdom, and on new approaches to interacting with the records of the past.

 Monthati Masebe, Sara Stevanović and AJ Villanueva

 Anja Clift, flute

 Klaus Steffes-Holländer, piano

 Christian Dierstein, percussion

 Lukas Nowok, sound direction

-Supported by the International Co-Production Fund of the Goethe-Institut e.V..
+With the support of the International Coproduction Fund of the Goethe-Institut e.V..